Evolution of Browser Games: Flash to HTML5 Timeline

 • CSS/JS integration

-HTML5 became the new standard for browser games.
+HTML5 emerged as the new standard for browser-based games.

 WebGL & WebAssembly: Next-Level Performance